HomerReid/buff-em/doc/docs/examples/JanusParticles/index.md

     10.0
 ````

-(We pause to note one subtlety here: Angular frequencies specified
+(We pause to note one subtlety here: As in [[scuff-em]],
+angular frequencies specified
 using the `--Omega` or `--OmegaFile` arguments are interpreted in
 units of $c / 1 \mu$m = $3\cdot 10^{14}$ rad/sec.
 These are natural